In this post we explain why building your own Puppeteer Screenshot API Solution could be inefficient and why you should consider a managed solution.

 Here is a brief example of how inefficient it gets:

 A mid-level developer in a small market earns $90K USD per year, working 40 hours per week.
-His/her effective hour rate is: $47 USD per hour.
+His/her effective hourly rate is $47 USD per hour.

 Writing a basic implementation of a screenshot utility will take at least 5 hours.
 But this is just a simple prototype.
 Many use cases will need to be addressed, and there's likely going to be a large amount of time spent in optimizing, securing, provisioning, testing, etc.